About this listing

 *If you make a fire in the fire ring during the summer months, extreme care must be taken so it doesn't get out of control.
 Hose the area down a bit first with the hose on the deck and make sure someone is keeping an eye on it AT ALL TIMES!
 Do not put more than 3 pieces of wood on it at any one time.
 Have a bucket of water handy in case you need it and COMPLETELY EXTINGUISH the fire, with water, before retiring for the night.
 No steam should be coming off it when you're done.
 If that hillside goes up in flames you, me or both may end up in jail :[

 A gathering of extra people (for a total of 15 max) can come enjoy the house for an afternoon but may not stay for days.
 It's too much strain on the septic system.
-My caretaker lives close by and he will inform me of large or unreasonably loud groups, which may affect your review.
+My caretaker lives near the house and he will inform me of large or unreasonably loud groups, which may affect your review.